-Being the huge and exciting city it is, London is a great all-year-round destination so you can’t really go wrong whenever you decide to go.
+London is a fantastic year-round destination.
+With so much to see and do, you really can’t go wrong whenever you decide to visit.

-However, depending on your personal travel preferences, what you’d like to do during your trip and your budget, the best time of year to visit London might vary.
+However, depending on your personal preferences, what you want to do during your trip, and your travel budget, the best time of year to visit London might vary a little.

-In this article, I’ve outlined the pros and cons of each season, followed by a month by month breakdown of the best things to do in the capital during that time to help you make your decision.
+In this article, I’ve outlined the pros and cons of visiting London during each season.
+I’ve also included a breakdown of the top events and celebrations taking place in the capital each month.

 Before we break it down in more detail by season and month below, here’s a quick run-through of the key things you should know when deciding when is the best time to travel to London…